-We have reviewed several works that show how to controllably transform a reversible MCMC algorithm into a nonreversible MCMC algorithm.
-The main idea is to enlarge the phase space and by that "escape" entropic bottleneck and traps.
-This method was not designed to cover rugged energy landscapes, there the convergence time to equilibrium is determined by rare events of escaping deep energy wells.
-Lifting is potentially useful where we have "entropic barriers" -- such as a vast energetically almost flat configuration space or a maze with paths of low entropy.
-Lifting does not require any particular symmetry of the configuration space (for example it does not rely on the $\mathbb{Z}_2$ symmetry of the Ising model).
-The illustrated simple examples show that lifting can lead to a dramatic reduction of the convergence time.
-Methods using non-equilibrium mixing (methods that violated detailed balance) might prove useful in studies of phase transitions, soft matter dynamics, protein structures and granular media, etc. An interesting direction for future research is to explore if this additional nonreversibility can improve the convergence properties of well known reversible algorithms \cite{14VMachta}.
+We have discussed how to controllably transform a reversible Markov chain Monte Carlo algorithm into a nonreversible Markov chain Monte Carlo algorithm for several models.
+The main idea is to enlarge the phase space to facilitate easier ``escape'' of entropic bottlenecks.
+This method is not designed for efficient sampling of rugged energy landscapes, where the convergence time to equilibrium is determined by rare events that escape deep energy wells.
+Lifting is potentially useful where there are entropic barriers -- such as a vast energetically almost flat configuration space or a maze with paths of low entropy.
+Lifting does not require any particular symmetry of the configuration space (for example, it does not rely on the $\mathbb{Z}_2$ symmetry of the Ising model).
+Our simple examples show that lifting can lead to a dramatic reduction of the convergence time.
+Methods using non-equilibrium mixing (methods that violate detailed balance) might prove useful in studies of phase transitions, soft matter dynamics, protein structures, and granular media.
+An interesting direction for future research is to explore if the lack of reversibility can improve the convergence properties of well known reversible algorithms.